 The FY 2021 budget is unique in that when the budget formulation process began, the world and the District were in a much different place than we are today.
-While our challenges are still great, Washington, DC is fortunate that we went into this crisis in strong financial standing - a place we got to through years of being responsible stewards of taxpayer dollars.
-The DC HOPE Budget, which was revised and updated in the midst of this crisis, continues to reflect our ongoing commitment to good government and fiscal responsibility without compromising our shared DC values.
+While our challenges are still great, Washington, DC is fortunate that we went into this crisis in strong financial standing - achieved through years of being responsible stewards of taxpayer dollars.
+The FY 2021 Budget, which was revised and updated in the midst of this crisis, continues to reflect our ongoing commitment to good government and fiscal responsibility without compromising our shared DC values.